The currently available features are as follows:

 If you would still like to use the regional views you can find the related links in the More section of the Travel pages.
-To resent the view to all incidents in the view of the map simply click on the Show all incidents button (see above for more details).
+To reset the view to all incidents in the view of the map simply click on the Show all incidents button (see above for more details).

 Please note that the areas have been defined according to the BBC Local News regions.

-All rail and light rail incdients are displayed on a list.
+All rail and light rail incidents are displayed on a list.

 There are two ways of viewing the motorway incidents.